Sarah-Jane Dias

-Sarah-Jane Dias is an Indian actress, host, VJ and former beauty queen.
-She was the winner of Femina Miss India 2007 and was a VJ for Channel V.
+Sarah-Jane Dias is an Indian actress, TV host, video jockey, model and beauty pageant titleholder who won the title of Femina Miss India World in 2007 and represented India at Miss World 2007.
+She was also a video jockey for Channel V.

 Early life

-Sarah-Jane Dias was born in Muscat, Oman.
+Sarah-Jane Dias was born in Muscat, Oman to a Konkani-speaking Goan Catholic family.
 Her father, Eustace Dias, is a marketing manager with Oilfields Supply Centre and her mother is named Yolanda.
 She also has a sister named Elena Rose Dias.

 Dias attended Indian School Al Wadi Al Kabir until Grade 10, then she joined Indian School, Muscat doing her 11th and 12th.
 She then attended university at Mumbai's St. Andrews College.
 Prior to winning Miss India World title in 2007, she had won the Miss India Oman title in 1997.

-Career

-Modelling
+Pageantry

 In Mumbai, Dias was discovered by Suresh Natrajan by chance when she walked onto his set and was immediately hired for the campaign he was shooting.
 At the age of 21, she won a talent hunt TV show, which gave her a chance to host a Channel V show.
 She then became the host of Get Gorgeous, a supermodel hunt TV show on the network.

 In 2006, Dias featured in the music video for Australian rock group INXS's "Never Let You Go" from their album Switch.

 The next year Dias participated in Femina Miss India 2007.
-She subsequently won the title of Femina Miss India World 2007 and represented the country at Miss World 2007 but did not place.
+She subsequently won the title of Femina Miss India World 2007 and represented the country at Miss World 2007 but was not place.

-Acting
+Acting career

-Dias scored her first major film role in the 2010 Tamil romantic comedy film, Theeradha Vilaiyattu Pillai opposite Vishal Reddy.
-She appeared in a Telugu film named Panjaa with Pawan Kalyan which was released in 2011.
-She also appeared in the Hindi films like Game opposite Abhishek Bachchan and Kyaa Super Kool Hai Hum opposite Ritesh Deshmukh in 2012 and in O Teri opposite Pulkit Samrat in 2014.
-In 2016, she appeared in a Musical Thriller Film Zubaan, which was released in March 2016.
-In 2015 she led in Angry Indian Goddesses She was currently seen in The British-Indian historical film Viceroy's House.
+Film debut and few successes (2010-2017)

+Dias made her acting debut in the 2010 Tamil romantic comedy film, Theeradha Vilaiyattu Pillai opposite Vishal.
+In the next year, she first made her Hindi debut with Game opposite Abhishek Bachchan and then made her Telugu debut opposite Pawan Kalyan in Panjaa.
+All films were box office failures.
+The last of these earned her SIIMA Award for Best Female Debut – Telugu nomination.

+Dias had her first commercial success with the 2012 adult comedy film Kyaa Super Kool Hai Hum, where she played a model Anu, opposite Ritesh Deshmukh.
+Taran Adarsh praised her performance and added that she "gets it right".
+She received the Stardust Award for Superstar of Tomorrow – Female nomination for the film.

+Post a year hiatus, she appeared in O Teri opposite Pulkit Samrat, playing a senior journalist Monsoon.
+In the same year, she played Laila, a host in Happy New Year, alongside Shah Rukh Khan.
+In 2015, Dias played a fashion photographer, Frieda in Angry Indian Goddesses.
+Her performance was mostly well received by critics.
+While Namrata Joshi of The Hindu noted that she shows "admirable poise", Anna MM Vetticad termed her a "revelation".

+In 2016, she played Amira in Zubaan, opposite Vicky Kaushal.
+Rohit Vats of Hindustan Times noted, "After a fabulous job in Angry Indian Goddesses, Sarah Jane Dias only gets better here."
+In 2017, she appeared in the English film, Viceroy's House.